Posted 1 year ago by Jon

 The journal entry to record this would look something like:

 Although the invoice total is still £1,200, because your company is registered under the Flat Rate Scheme, when it comes to the end of your VAT period, you only owe HMRC £1,200 x 11% = £132.
 The remaining £68 (i.e. the £200 from Example 1 minus £132 from example 2) is actually a “profit” made from using the Flat Rate Scheme.
 This effectively increases your sales (and gross profit, etc) by £68.

 Notice that as long as the company's flat rate is below the invoice rate (in this case 11% is below 20%), then it will 'profit' from using the FRS.

 As mentioned above, it gets a bit more complicated when you take expenses into account.
 This is because businesses can claim back the VAT on purchases if they are a typical VAT-registered business, but they cannot claim said input tax if on the Flat Rate Scheme.

 Whew!
 Like I said, although the FRS appears to be more simple, the reality can be very different!

-Always speak to your accountant before registering for VAT or changing from one vat scheme to another - its critical to understand the picture as a whole before making any decisions.
+It’s always best to speak to your accountant or tax adviser before registering for VAT or changing from one VAT scheme to another - it's critical to understand the picture as a whole before making any decisions.